LLNL/units/README.md

 - `disableUserDefinedUnits()` there is a(likely small-an additional unordered map lookup) performance hit in the string conversions functions if custom units are used so they can be disabled completely if desired.
 - `enableUserDefinedUnits()` enable the use of UserDefinedUnits. they are enabled by default.

+#### Unit Domains

+- `setUnitsDomain(std::uint32_t newDomain)` : set a default domain to use for string translations if not overridden using the `flags` argument.

+For more description of the Unit Domains supported see [Domains](https://units.readthedocs.io/en/latest/user-guide/Unit_domains.html).
+Use the constants available in `units::domains` as the argument.
+The numerical value is subject to change in future releases as this gets refined.

 #### Commodities

 The units library has some support for commodities, more might be added in the future.
 Commodities are supported in precise_units.